tspascoal-cb-dev/pets/content/1-hour/4-cloudify-backend.md

 As the agent works, you'll see it taking various actions.
 Watch the terminal window and the VS Code interface to observe:

 - The agent analyzing the codebase to understand the current database implementation
-- The agent will most likely ask for your permission to execute code, look at his request and authorize it
+- The agent will most likely ask for your permission to execute code, examine his request(s) and authorize it
 - Installation of new Python packages (like `psycopg2` for PostgreSQL or `pyodbc` for SQL Server)
 - Code changes being made across multiple files
 - The agent's reasoning about each step it's taking